Madold/ChatGptApp/README.md

 - MVVM

 ## Instalation
-Clone the project with Android Studio and compile it, **remember to put your own API-KEY in the ChatGPT Interceptor**
+Clone the project with Android Studio and compile it, **remember to put your own API-KEY in the ChatGPTApiInterceptor file**